xz-stjude/MitoEdit/README.md

 #### Docker Troubleshooting
 - Ensure Docker is running on your system
 - Check if port 80 is available (if not, you can map to a different port using `-p 8000:80` for example)
+- For HTTPS, check if port 443 is available (if not, you can map to a different port using `-p 8443:443` for example)
 - If you encounter permission issues, ensure you have the necessary privileges to run Docker commands

 ## What input parameters does MitoEdit require?